prathameshc09/prathameshc09/README.md

 # 💫 About Me:
-Final-year Computer Science student at VIT with hands-on experience in Machine Learning, Backend Development, and Full-Stack systems.
+Final-year Computer Science and Engineering student at VIT with hands-on experience in Machine Learning, Backend Development, and Full-Stack systems.
 Passionate about building real-world AI products, scalable APIs, and data-driven applications.

 ## 🌐 Socials: